zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/encryption_key_rotation/_index.md

 ## Proposal

-The idea is simple but is based on 2 pre-requisites:
+The idea is based on 2 pre-requisites:

 1. Support for multiple encryption keys: this allows online rotation of the secret
 1. Ability to know what key was used to encrypt an attribute: this allows to re-encrypt data encrypted with a legacy key